Orbital-Dependent Dimensional Crossover of a $p$-Wave Feshbach Resonance: Introduction

-While reduced dimensionality is known to qualitatively modify $p$-wave scattering~\cite{Pricoupenko2008,Idziaszek2009,Tan2014,Kurlov2017}, establishing a direct and quantitative connection to experimentally accessible, orbital-resolved observables remains challenging.
-This is particularly acute for narrow $p$-wave resonances such as those in $^6$Li, where the intrinsic $m_l$ splitting is comparable to the low-energy scales introduced by confinement.
-Although dimensional crossover effects have been observed in other atomic species~\cite{gunter2005p,guo2024}, a systematic and quantitative study in $^6$Li---where the orbital doublet is exceptionally small---has been lacking.
+While reduced dimensionality is known to modify $p$-wave scattering~\cite{Pricoupenko2008,Idziaszek2009,Tan2014,Kurlov2017}, establishing a direct connection between these confinement effects and experimentally accessible orbital-resolved observables remains challenging.
+This is particularly true for the narrow $p$-wave resonance in $^6$Li~\cite{Note_Gao}, where the intrinsic $m_l$ splitting is only a few milligauss and therefore comparable to the energy scales introduced by confinement.
+Although dimensional crossover effects have been explored previously in $^6$Li and other atomic species~\cite{gunter2005p,guo2024}, the confinement dependence of the orbital branching ratio and orbital splitting has not been systematically investigated.

-Here we experimentally investigate the dimensional crossover of a narrow $p$-wave Feshbach resonance in a spin-polarized $^6$Li Fermi gas near 159~G. Using high-resolution atom-loss spectroscopy in a 1D optical lattice, we track the evolution of the orbital doublet as the system is tuned from the quasi-3D regime to the quasi-2D limit.
-By analyzing both the branching ratio between the $|m_l|=1$ and $m_l=0$ loss channels and the orbital splitting, we decouple the effects of dimensional confinement from thermal broadening.
-We observe a systematic increase of the splitting between the $m_l=0$ and $|m_l|=1$ resonances with increasing confinement, signaling an orbital-dependent renormalization of $p$-wave interactions under reduced dimensionality.
+Here we experimentally investigate how dimensional confinement modifies a $p$-wave Feshbach resonance in a spin-polarized $^6$Li Fermi gas confined in a 1D optical lattice near 159~G. Using high-resolution atom-loss spectroscopy together with an effective analysis framework for the three-body loss spectra, we track the evolution of the resonance doublet associated with the $\ml=0$ and $|\ml|=1$ scattering channels as the system evolves from the quasi-3D regime toward the quasi-2D limit.
+By analyzing both the orbital branching ratio and the orbital splitting, we observe a continuous evolution of the orbital-resolved resonance structure, including a redistribution of the orbital loss weight and a systematic increase of the splitting between the $|\ml|=1$ and $\ml=0$ resonance branches as the system crosses over from the 3D toward the quasi-2D limit.
+These observations reveal how dimensional confinement modifies the orbital-resolved structure of the resonance.
 Our results provide a quantitative experimental characterization of how dimensional confinement reshapes the orbital-resolved structure of narrow $p$-wave Feshbach resonances.